35 of the most revolutionary inventions that shaped our world

 2. The compass ranks up there with the most important inventions

 Some believe this relatively modern invention was first created for fortune-telling and "geomancy."
 It was only later that it was adapted for navigational purposes.
-The earliest compasses similar to those we use today were most likely invented by the Chinese around 200 BC.
+The Chinese most likely invented the earliest compasses similar to those we use today around 200 BC.

-A description of a magnetized needle and its use among sailors occurs in a European book written in 1190 AD, so by that time, it is likely that the use of a needle as a compass was commonplace.
+A description of a magnetized needle and its use among sailors occurs in a European book written in 1190 AD, so by that time, it is likely that using a needle as a compass was commonplace.

 3. The modern world wouldn't exist without the automobile